Family-Friendly Hiking Trails in NYC to Tackle This Fall

 A hike in Van Cortlandt Park treats you to old forest, bridge crossings, and water views.

-At the top of our list is the Old Putnam Trail in Van Cortlandt Park.
-New York City's third-largest park has it all: A swimming pool in the summer, awesome playgrounds, a museum, a golf course, and one of our favorite NYC hikes.
+We love the Old Putnam Trail in Van Cortlandt Park.
+New York City's third-largest park has it all: A swimming pool in the summer, awesome playgrounds, a museum, a golf course, horse stables, and one of our favorite NYC hikes.
 The 1.5-mile route starts at the Van Cortlandt Golf Course parking lot, which is especially convenient for drivers, though the nearest subway is less than a mile away.
-This hike through beautiful old forest runs along a former railroad route, resulting in a nice wide path.
+This hike through the beautiful old forest runs along a former railroad route, resulting in a nice wide path.
 The Old Putnam Trail intersects with other pretty trails if you decide to venture further.
-We especially love crossing the small bridge that takes visitors over the Van Cortlandt Lake and offers views of the Bronx skyline.
+We especially love crossing the small bridge that takes visitors over Van Cortlandt Lake and offers views of the Bronx skyline.
 We bring a picnic, even when we hike in the winter.
 Bathrooms are found throughout the park.

 The Kazimiroff Trail runs through several habitats on Hunter Island, including wetlands.